psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 Eventually, the whole logic app looks like this:
 ![Whole app]({{ site.baseurl }}/images/post-1/whole-app.png "Whole app")

-If something bad happens, in the end of that hour I receive a message like this:
+If something bad happens, at the end of that hour I receive a message like this:
 ![Log alert]({{ site.baseurl }}/images/post-1/log-alert.png "Log alert")

-Formatting is not pretty but the main thing is that message says what happened and when.
+Formatting is not pretty but the main thing is message says what happened and when.

 ## Conclusions